mechmotum/baby-vibration/README.rst

 #.
 Calculate linear speed of the vehicle using wheel radius and rear wheel rate
    gyro.
 Calculate the mean speed and standard deviation per trial.
 #.
 Calculate the vibration dose value (VDV) from the unfiltered time series.
 #.
+Calculate the crest factor from unweighted maximum and unweighted RMS.
+#.
 Calculate the frequency spectrum of the buttocks sensor's vertical
    acceleration component for health assessment and magnitude of acceleration for comfort assessment.